netdata/learn/docs/cloud/visualize/overview.md

 The default option is by _dimension_, so that each line/area in the visualization is the aggregation of a single dimension.
 This provides a per dimension view of the data from all the nodes in the War Room, taking into account filtering criteria if defined.

 A composite chart grouped by _node_ visualizes a single metric across contributing nodes.
-If the composite chart has 5 contributing nodes, there will be five lines/areas.
+If the composite chart has five contributing nodes, there will be five lines/areas.
 This is typically an absolute value of the sum of the dimensions over each node but there are some opinionated-but-valuable exceptions where a specific dimension is selected.
 Grouping by nodes allows you to quickly understand which nodes in your infrastructure are experiencing anomalous behavior.